Sharly-Chess/sharly-chess.github.io/docs/getting-started/index.en.md

 # Getting Started

 _Sharly Chess_ is a free, open-source, no-nonsense tool for managing individual chess tournaments.
 It takes care of everything from check-ins and pairings to FIDE exports.
-Built with practical tournament needs in mind, it also includes support for external displays and even allows players to enter their own results when appropriate.
+Built with practical tournament needs for arbiters in mind, it also includes functionalities for organizers and players (display of pairings, results, timer and results input).

-Unlike many other options, a core principle of _Sharly Chess_ is that it runs entirely on the arbiter’s machine — no internet connection required.
-The last thing an arbiter needs is an internet issue or server failure during a 200-player tournament!
+**_Sharly Chess_ runs completely autonomously** on the arbiter's computer:
+Unlike many other solutions, **no internet connection is required during tournaments** (you don't have to worry about network outages or the unavailability of an online server or hosting provider).

 ## France specific-ish, for now...

-The current version is designed as a complement to _[Papi](https://www.echecs.asso.fr/Actu.aspx?Ref=14287)_, the official software of the French Chess Federation, and is currently tailored to tournaments in France.
-That said, development is moving very quickly toward a fully independent version that can be used anywhere in the world.
+_Sharly Chess_ was designed as a complement to _[Papi](https://www.echecs.asso.fr/Actu.aspx?Ref=14287)_, the official software of the French Chess Federation.

+The current version is therefore a dedicated solution for tournaments organized in France.

+That said, a future version will be completely independent of Papi that can be used anywhere in the world.